microsoft/InnerEye-DeepLearning/docs/building_models.md

 where the folder `my/data/folder` contains a `dataset.csv` file and subfolders `0`, `1`, `2`, ...,
 one for each image.

+### AzureML Run Hierarchy

+AzureML structures all jobs in a hierarchical fashion:
+* The top-level concept is a workspace
+* Inside of a workspace, there are multiple experiments.
+Upon starting a training run, the name of the experiment needs to be supplied.
+The InnerEye toolbox is set specifically to work with git repositories, and it automatically sets the experiment name to match the name of the current git branch.
+* Inside of an experiment, there are multiple runs.
+When starting the InnerEye toolbox as above, a run will be created.
+* A run can have child runs - see below in the discussion about cross validation.

 ### K-Fold Model Cross Validation

 As for training a new model, but add the switch `--number_of_cross_validation_splits=N`, for some `N` greater than